Why should I add a Year in Data Analytics to my degree?

 The Year in Data Analytics can be taken either in between Stage 2 and Stage 3 or at the end of Stage 3.

 What you study

 In the autumn term, you are introduced to data analytics and the statistical software and techniques used to understand datasets.
 You also explore the research and applications of quantitative data, and learn how to create and understand your own data.

 In the spring term, you explore what Big Data is and look at methods for analysing large datasets.
 You continue to develop your understanding of data analysis and statistical software, focusing on presenting and communicating results.
 Towards the end of term, you put into practice the skills and knowledge you have gained by starting work on a project in which you collate, analyse and report on your own data.
-You hand in your project towards the end of the summer term.
+You hand in your project in the summer term.